 Clark text me again on my way home and again, I chose not to respond.
 I had mourned him - carried him inside me still --

 What better gift to give a man than the freedom to find himself?
-Sometimes they return.
+Sometimes they return and sometimes they do not.

 "Learn to... be what you are, and learn to resign with a good grace all that you are not." ~Henri-Frédéric Amiel